Sandagiin Byambatsogt: Political career

 In 2008, Byambatsogt was elected to the State Great Khural, representing the Mongolian People's Party and the 16th Khovd Province.
 He has been re-elected in 2012, 2016, and 2020, demonstrating a consistent and strong base of political support.
 From 2013-2016, he was Leader of the MPP caucus in parliament, guiding the legislative agenda of his party.
 In 2016, he was appointed Minister of Justice and Internal Affairs.
 In 2018, he was made Chairman of the Standing Committee on State Structure, a position he held until 2020, when he was made Minister of Road and Transport Development.
 During his tenure, he signed the Open Skies Agreement with the United States, aimed at improving air connectivity between the two nations.
 In July 2024, he was made Minister of Defense.
-Prime Minister of Mongolia Gombojavyn Zandanshatar renominated him for minister on June 17, 2025.
+Prime Minister Gombojavyn Zandanshatar renominated him as Chief Cabinet Secretary on 17 June 2025.

 Awards and recognition

 Byambatsogt has been recognized with numerous state honors for his contributions to Mongolia: